-According to a letter provided to The Press, Jones was notified in late November by Thompkins that Superintendent Clarence Alston would be discussing his “performance-related issue” with the school board at its December meeting.
+According to a letter provided to The Press of Atlantic City, Jones was notified in late November by Thompkins that Superintendent Charles Alston would be discussing his “performance-related issue” with the school board at its December meeting.
 The letter offered Jones the opportunity to have the issue discussed in closed session or in public.

 Jones replied to Thompkins via email Dec.
-4 asking for clarification on what exactly the performance related issues were, according to an email forwarded to The Press.
+4 asking for clarification on the performance-related issue, according to an email forwarded to The Press.

 In that email, he also asked that his case be heard in open session.

-Rice Notices are sent to public employees whenever the governing board intends to discuss that individual’s employment, according to the state School Boards Association.
-The term “Rice Notice” stems from the 1977 case of Rice v.
+Rice notices are sent to public employees when the governing body intends to discuss that individual’s employment, according to the New Jersey School Boards Association.
+The term “Rice notice” stems from the 1977 case of Rice v.
 Union County Regional High School Board of Education, in which the court found that individual employees being discussed could waive their right to privacy and have the board discuss the matter in open session.

-Jones said he was informed by the Pleasantville Education Association that the issue was related to his not being near his student at all times.
+Jones claimed the issue was related to him not being near his student at all times.

 “I have not had one complaint from anyone regarding this issue of me shadowing him,” Jones said.
 “I’m always here.”

-The student, Stephon Gant, 14, and his mother, Stephanie Bruno, came out in support of Jones on Tuesday.
+The student, Stephon Gant, and his mother, Stephanie Bruno, came out Tuesday in support of Jones.